Phhofm/ParagonSR2/README.md

 ## 🤖 AI-Assisted Research

 The architecture of ParagonSR2 was developed through hundreds of iterations, supercharged by next-gen AI models.
-We explored a vast space of architectural patterns—from Hybrid-CNN-Transformers toRecurrent Context Gatherers—before arriving at the current production-ready design.
+We explored a vast space of architectural patterns—from Hybrid-CNN-Transformers to Recurrent Context Gatherers—before arriving at the current production-ready design.

 **Models used for exploration:**
 - Claude 3.5 Sonnet / Opus
-- Gemini 1.5 Pro / Flash
+- Gemini 3 Pro / Flash
 - GPT-4o / o1-preview
 - MiniMax-M2 / Grok Code Fast